Darius Morris

-Darius Aaron Morris (born January 3, 1991) is an American professional basketball player, who last played for BCM Gravelines-Dunkerque of the French LNB Pro A. Morris was selected as the 41st pick in the 2011 NBA draft by the Los Angeles Lakers and plays the point guard position.
-He has also played for the Brooklyn Nets, Philadelphia 76ers, Los Angeles Clippers and Memphis Grizzlies of the NBA as well as the Los Angeles D-Fenders and Rio Grande Valley Vipers of the NBA D-League.
-With the Vipers, he established a D-League playoff single-game assists record in 2014.
+Darius Aaron Morris (January 3, 1991 – May 2, 2024) was an American professional basketball player.
+Morris was selected as the 41st pick in the 2011 NBA draft by the Los Angeles Lakers and played the point guard position.
+He also played for the Brooklyn Nets, Philadelphia 76ers, Los Angeles Clippers and Memphis Grizzlies of the NBA as well as the Los Angeles D-Fenders and Rio Grande Valley Vipers of the NBA D-League.
+He also played overseas in China, Russia and France.

-Morris spent two seasons with the Michigan Wolverines.
+Morris spent two seasons playing college basketball with the Michigan Wolverines.
 While playing for the 2010–11 team, he was the Big Ten assists leader and set the Michigan single-season assist record (since broken by Trey Burke).
 He earned third team All-Big Ten honors his sophomore season.